All the denim you will find in Redcast Heritage Co. is of course Selvedge.

 All our denim is Raw in that it contains the highest possible amount of indigo and has not been worn down in the workshop.
 This means that the garment will gradually acquire a unique character over time and washing, and wearing in will occur according to the nature of the fabric and the use you give the garment.
 We like to view raw denim as a blank canvas on which everyone is the painter.
 No two same jeans will wear down in the same way.

-TCB 50s jacket almost 4 years of use
+TCB 50Ss jacket new vs 4 years old

 All our denim garments carry a label specifying the type of fabric from which they are made in the product description.